lanl-ansi/PowerWaterModels.jl/docs/src/quickguide.md

 result["objective"] # Final objective value (in units of the objective).
 ```

-The `"solution"` field contains detailed information about the solution produced by the `run` method.
+The `"solution"` field contains detailed information about the solution produced by the `solve` method.
 For example, the following can be used to inspect the temporal variation in the volume of tank 1 in the water distribution network:
 ```
 tank_1_volume = Dict(nw=>data["tank"]["10"]["V"] for (nw, data) in result["solution"]["it"]["wm"]["nw"])